 In July 2001, ICPC was founded by a group of Chinese writers in exile and in China, and approved as a chapter of PEN International at its annual congress in London in November.
 Since then, ICPC has made vigorous efforts to promote and defend the freedom of writing and publication and the free flow of information in China, and been deeply concerned about the state of civil society and open discourse there.

-In December 2015-February 2016, ICPC held its Seventh Internet Congress of the Membership Assembly to have elected 9 Board members and 2 alternates, and the President Tienchi Martin-Liao (Germany).
-The former president Dr. Liu Xiaobo, imprisoned since 8 December 2008, has been its Honorary President since October 2009, and was the recipient of the Nobel Peace Prize in 2010.
+In April-May 2020, ICPC held its Nineth Internet Congress of the Membership Assembly to have elected 9 Board members and 2 alternates.
+Then the Board have elected Prof. Yiran Pei (USA) as the president, Mr. Shiying Zhao (previous vice-president, China) and Prof. Song Tan (USA) as vice-presidents, and Dr. Yu ZHANG (Sweden) as the secretary-general.
+The late president Dr. Liu Xiaobo, who had been imprisoned since December 2008 until his death under the police custody on 13 July 2017, was the recipient of the Nobel Peace Prize in 2010.